mvolkmann/blog/src/swift/Localization.md

 ## String Catalogs

-Support for string catalogs was added in iOS 17.
+Support for String Catalogs was added in iOS 17.
 These supercede "Strings" and "StringsDict" files.

-A string catalog is a JSON file that stores the translations for all supported languages.
+A String Catalog is a JSON file that stores the translations for all supported languages.
-Most projects will have a single string catalog file.
+Most projects will have a single String Catalog file.

-Xcode provides a specialized editor for string catalog files that displays a separate table for each supported language.
+Xcode provides a specialized editor for String Catalog files that displays a separate table for each supported language.

 ### Creating

-To create a string catalog file:
+To create a String Catalog file:

 - Select File ...
 New or press cmd-n.
 - Select "String Catalog" in the "Resource" section.